soverenio/docs/docs/administration/securing-agent.md

 Each Interceptor pod contains two containers: the `rpcapd`, which handles the actual traffic capturing, and the `interceptor` itself, which processes the captured data.

-To allow interceptors to read from the host, both the `interceptor` and `rpcapd` containers need to run in privileged mode.
+To allow Interceptors to read from the host, both the `interceptor` and `rpcapd` containers need to run in privileged mode.
 Hence, they are assigned the following `securityContext`:

 ```shell
 securityContext: